By Tim Byrnes

 5 Houston Texans (12-5) @ 4 Pittsburgh Steelers (10-7): Hou 30-6

 The Texans began the quarter driving for a 51-yard Ka’imi Fairbairn field goal and this was when the game went sideways.
-The Steelers next drive was just four plays in when QB Aaron Rodgers was sacked and he fumbled.
+The Steelers next drive was just four plays in when Aaron Rodgers was sacked and he fumbled.
 Defensive tackle Sheldon Rankins scooped up the ball and returned it 33 yards for a score.

 Next up, the Texans travel to Gillette Stadium to face the Patriots in the Divisional Round.